Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Introduction

-As shown in \cite{GSFGGon}, iterated integrals have Hodge/motivic avatars living in a Hopf algebra equivalent to the tannakian Hopf algebra of $\Q$ mixed Hodge-Tate structure.
-Working with these motivic/Hodge iterated integrals allows to see more structure, in particular the coproduct which is not visible on the level of numbers, conjecturaly without losing any information.
+As shown in \cite{GSFGGon}, iterated integrals have Hodge/motivic avatars living in a Hopf algebra equivalent to the Tannakian Hopf algebra of mixed $\Q$-Hodge-Tate structures.
+Working with these motivic/Hodge iterated integrals reveals more structure -- in particular the coproduct, which is not visible on the level of numbers -- conjecturally without losing any information.